 - Juice of 1 lime, about 2 tablespoons

 - 3 ounces finely shredded Mexican-style cheese, about 3/4 cup

 - If necessary, trim the white tendons from the chicken tenderloins and cut each one crosswise into quarters.

-- Place the chicken in a mixing bowl and drizzle with the olive oil.
-Add the chili powder, cumin, 3/4 teaspoon of salt and a few grinds of black pepper.
+- Place the chicken in a mixing bowl and drizzle with olive oil.
+Add the chili powder, cumin, 3/4 teaspoon of salt, and a few grinds of black pepper.
 Combine well and set aside to marinate while you prep the other ingredients.

 - Using a slotted spoon, transfer the chicken to a clean mixing bowl.